RediSearch/RediSearch/docs/Configuring.md

 ## FORK_GC_RETRY_INTERVAL

 Interval (in seconds) in which RediSearch will retry to run `fork GC` in case of a failure.
-Usually, a failure could happen when the redis fork api does not allow for more then one fork to be created at the same time.
+Usually, a failure could happen when the redis fork api does not allow for more than one fork to be created at the same time.

 ### Default